solislemuslab/el-zoominario/index.md

 **I want to give a talk or nominate someone to give a talk?**
 Great!
 Please fill out [this google form](https://forms.gle/1kpZE1XrKe9YS9cHA).
+El Zoominario is open to anyone with expertise related to Latinx and Hispanic communities across the scientific spectrum.
+This includes individuals working in academic research, teaching, science communication, policy, or industry, as well as those in specific scientific disciplines such as biology, engineering, health sciences, environmental studies, data science, and beyond.
+We welcome speakers from all backgrounds whose work engages with, supports, or is informed by Latinx and Hispanic communities, perspectives, or experiences in science.

 # Meet the organizers